KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws2-create/1create.md

 1. Type `ls` <i class="fa fa-share fa-rotate-180"></i>.
 You should see a new folder named "MyFirstRepo".

+1. Open a file explorer to view your progress by using the following command for your OS and press `Enter`.
+   {% codetabs name="Mac", type="bash" -%}
+open .
+   {%- language name="Windows", type="bash" -%}
+start .
+   {%- endcodetabs %}

 1. Navigate into the directory by typing `cd MyFirstRepo` <i class="fa fa-share fa-rotate-180"></i>.
 Notice your terminal now contains the name of the branch 'master'.
    {% hint style='tip' %}
 Don't forget to use Tab completion to make typing in the terminal easier!
    {% endhint %}